spiral/docs/docs/en/keeper/components/datagrid.md

 ### Actions

-Separate kind of tags provided are action tags.
-Using any of them adds 'actions' column with button with actions dropdown.
+A separate kind of tags that are provided are action tags.
+Using any of them adds 'actions' column with the button with actions dropdown.
 Each actions tag appends an action to that dropdown.

-To customize look of the button, use `action-*` parameters of `ui:grid`
+To customize the look of the button, use `action-*` parameters of `ui:grid`

 ![Actions](https://user-images.githubusercontent.com/16134699/103222723-b85b0800-4935-11eb-8683-87e3cbcfd28a.png)